ethanolivertroy/github-security-audit/README.md

-# GitHub FedRAMP/NIST Compliance Audit Tool
+# GitHub FedRAMP/NIST 800-53/800-161 Compliance Audit Tool

-A comprehensive Bash script for auditing GitHub organizations against FedRAMP and NIST 800-53 security requirements.
+A comprehensive Bash script for auditing GitHub organizations against FedRAMP, NIST 800-53, and NIST 800-161 Rev. 1 Update 1 security requirements.

 ## Overview

-This tool performs a comprehensive security audit of GitHub organizations to assess compliance with FedRAMP and NIST 800-53 security requirements.
-It collects data on organization-level and repository-level security settings and generates a detailed report that maps findings to specific compliance controls.
+This tool performs a comprehensive security audit of GitHub organizations to assess compliance with FedRAMP, NIST 800-53, and NIST 800-161 Rev. 1 Update 1 security requirements.
+It collects data on organization-level and repository-level security settings and generates a detailed report that maps findings to specific compliance controls, with special attention to software supply chain security requirements.

 ## Features